XTANDI is a prescription medicine used to treat men with prostate cancer that:

-Ken, an XTANDI patient.
+Mahlon, an XTANDI patient

 Set an alarm to help you remember to take XTANDI at the same time each day.

-Utilize the pill tracker that you may have received with your starter kit.
+Use the pill tracker that you may have received with your starter kit.

 PSA tests